Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 Share

-Since the start of the global COVID pandemic in March, 2020, the golfing industry has enjoyed increased demand in response to lockdown orders and restrictions.
-In fact, compared to the same period in 2019, roughly 75 million additional rounds were played, as golf is one rare activity that enables social distancing and outdoor social interaction at the same time.
-This is why, as a golf course owner or manager, it’s more crucial than ever that your course is well-maintained to ensure guest satisfaction.
+In fact, during the pandemic, the golfing industry was one of the few that enjoyed increased demand in response to lockdown orders and restrictions.
+Compared to the same period in 2019, roughly 75 million additional rounds were played, as golf was one rare activity that enabled social distancing and outdoor social interaction at the same time.
+That momentum has only continued with a record 531 million rounds played in 2023.

-What is Golf Course Maintenance?
+What Is Golf Course Maintenance?

 Golf course maintenance is best defined as taking action to properly maintain and manage a golf course so that all resources work as expected for public use.
 It may include repairs, mowing, cart availability, aeration, pest management and extermination, to name a few.

 Regular maintenance is conducted by a full-time, onsite maintenance crew.
 During the golfing season, seasonal or part-time workers are usually added to the maintenance crew to help maintain the course.
-Because golf course grounds are so extensive and require constant upkeep and attention, it makes the most sense to keep a steady maintenance team on hand to fix and oversee any sudden issues that pop up on your course.
+Because golf course grounds are so extensive and require constant upkeep and attention, it makes the most sense to keep a steady grounds maintenance team on hand to fix and oversee any sudden issues that pop up on your course.
 Daily maintenance is a requirement for most courses, especially when it comes to morning duties (prior to opening a course for the day).
-Such tasks typically involve cleaning, landscaping, and manicuring the grounds in preparation for the day and for guests; this is one of the biggest reasons why a part-time maintenance staff may make the most sense for your course.
+Such tasks typically involve cleaning, landscaping and manicuring the grounds in preparation for the day and for guests; this is one of the biggest reasons why a part-time maintenance staff may make the most sense for your course.

-How Much Does it Cost to Maintain A Golf Course?
+How Much Does It Cost to Maintain a Golf Course?

 Of course, before you decide on a maintenance plan for your golf course, it will be useful to understand the costs of the most common and essential maintenance actions.